dapr/quickstarts/tutorials/workflow/csharp/versioning/Versioning/README.md

 will automatically assume it to be an earlier version (version 0) of the workflow version family `NotifyUserWorkflow` and will understand that it's superceded by `NotifyUserWorkflowV2` when evaluated at runtime by the default selector.

+Uncomment the whole of `NotifyUserWorkflowV2`.
 When your application runs, if a workflow is already in flight using `NotifyUserWorkflow`, it will continue to use your original workflow class, but any new workflow executions will instead route to the new `NotifyUserWorkflowV2` class instead.

 ```mermaid
 flowchart LR